Mystique (film character): Modern day

-New timeline
+Revised Earth-10005 variant

 This leads up the events of X-Men: Days of Future Past (2014), which ultimately sees the creation of a new, second timeline from 1973 onwards.
-The diverging point is that Logan, Magneto, Charles Xavier and Beast distracts her from killing Bolivar Trask in Paris, allowing him to escape.
+The diverging point is that Logan, Magneto, Charles Xavier and Beast distract her from killing Bolivar Trask in Paris, allowing him to escape.
 Magneto then decides to kill Raven in order to safeguard their future; he fails, and this results in her blood being spilled on the street for Trask's associates to obtain, leading to another possibility for the dystopian future to come to pass.
-Raven does not give up trying to kill Trask, but her plan to kill him publicly outside the White House in Washington D.C. is disrupted by the arrival of Magneto, who had decided to put forth the full extant of his formidable mutant powers to compromise eight Sentinel robot prototypes and then kill president Richard Nixon to warn humanity of the extreme dangers of opposing the mutants.
+Raven does not give up trying to kill Trask, but her plan to kill him publicly outside the White House in Washington D.C. is disrupted by the arrival of Magneto, who had decided to put forth the full extent of his formidable mutant powers to compromise eight Sentinel robot prototypes and then kill president Richard Nixon to warn humanity of the extreme dangers of opposing the mutants.
 A distraction from Logan and Beast allows Raven to knock Magneto out and save Nixon; she then considers going through with killing Trask anyway, but is talked out of it once and for all by Charles.
-Her saving the president, alongside with sparing Trask and the latter being prosecuted for trying to sell US military secrets to Vietnamese government officials, leads to the cancellation of the Sentinel program and the Days of Future Past timeline in 2023 being unmade.
+Her saving the president, along with sparing Trask and the latter being prosecuted for trying to sell US military secrets to Vietnamese government officials, leads to the cancellation of the Sentinel program and the Days of Future Past timeline in 2023 being unmade.
 The films X-Men: Apocalypse (2016) and Dark Phoenix (2019) then follows this new timeline.

+Mystique later appears in the 2016 sequel X-Men: Apocalypse, where she saves the young mutant, Nightcrawler, in the year 1983.
+She returns with him at the X-Mansion and she reunites with Charles and Hank to inform them of Magneto's return.
+Later on in the film, Mystique teams up with the X-Men and becomes their leader by the end of the film.
+During the films last scene, she wears a white uniform similar to her comic counterpart and leads the latest additions to the X-Men team.

+In the 2019 sequel, Dark Phoenix, Mystique is shown leading the X-Men in a space rescue mission.
+After her teammate Jean Grey gains the power of the Phoenix force, Mystique tries to help her, but is inadvertently killed by Jean after being launched back and impaled by shards of wood.